rkoron007/beagle_jump/README.md

 Though our beagle hero jumps over fences, sheep, and flames I wanted to keep the gameover light.
 ![GameOver](https://i.imgur.com/SfuNv1s.png)

 The beagle can't even look at you!
-It really makes you want to play gain right?
+It really makes you want to play again right?

 #### Winner
 The Victory Screen shows Max at home....but you know you want to play again!
 So there is a start button there just for you.